feranco/feranco.github.io/_drafts/recursion-application-combinations.md

 keeps the most profitable combination of items given a bound on their total weight, while the perfect sum problem keeps all subsets of given array with sum equal to given sum.
 Such category of problems can be often optimized using the following techniques:
-* backtracking: the process of generating a combination is stopped as soon as the criteria defining a valid solution are not fulfilled, the most recently added element is removed from the combination (backtrack) and the generation of another combination is started from the step before;
+* backtracking: the process of generating a combination is stopped as soon as the criteria defining a valid solution are not fulfilled.
+The most recent element is removed from the combination (backtrack) and the generation of another combination without this element is started;
 * dynamic programming: the partial values obtained generating a combination are cached so not to repeat them.

 # Counting combinations